-(c) When a contestant is knocked down, the bout may not be continued until the referee has reached the count of 8, even if the contestant is ready to continue before then.

-(d) If a contestant is knocked down and the bout is continued after the count of 8 has been reached, but the contestant immediately falls again without having received a fresh strike, the referee shall continue the counting from the count of 8.
+(4) MANDATORY 8 COUNT.
+When a contestant is down as the result of a blow, the bout may not be continued until the referee has reached the count of 8, even if the contestant is ready to continue before then.
+If, after the count of 8 has been reached, a contestant immediately falls again without having received a fresh blow, the contestant shall lose the bout by a decision of knock-out.

-(e) If both contestants go down at the same time, counting shall be continued as long as one of them is still down.
-If both contestants remain down until the count of 10, the bout shall be stopped and the decision shall be a technical draw.
+(6) BOTH CONTESTANTS DOWN.
+If both contestants go down at the same time, counting shall be continued as long as one of them is still down.
+If both contestants remain down until the count of "10," the bout shall be stopped and the decision shall be a technical draw.